Ameen-Sha-Cheerangan/s23-vulkan-support/Without_PC/readme.md

 chmod +x script.sh
 ./script.sh
 ```
-### Option 2: Use Existing Installation(>=2.5.1 ; Please don't use builds before that)
+### Option 2: Use Existing Version(>=2.5.1 ; Please don't use builds before that)

-If you don't have internet access or want to use your existing installation:
+If you don't have internet access or want to use your existing Version:
 ```
  cd ~/s23-vulkan-support*/Without_PC && ./script.sh
 ```